benlue/coServ/README.md

 The easiest way is to get started is probably to try the [one page demo](https://github.com/benlue/cows-onePage).
 You can build a one page RWD website in minutes.

-## Issues about multiple websites
-If you run multiple websites on coServ, you may have problems of loading images from other websites.
-That's because the root path of static files (such as images) from various websites are all pointed to '/'. coServ has no way to know '/' is belonging to which website.

-v0.10.4 has a solution for this.
-If you're hosting multiple websites on coServ, you should refer to images (and other static files) with the '/**$website_code_name**/cont/' prefix and that should solve the problem.

 ## What's new
 Below are highlights of recent releases.
 More details in [release notes](https://github.com/coimotion/coServ/blob/master/ReleaseNote.md).